199911/hls-video-sharing/PITCHME.md

 - Flash is fading out
 - RTMP is not using 80/443 port
-- Require lots of edge servers
+- Edge servers are expensive

 Note:

+Not using 80/443 port is critical problem.
+- As we cannot create TCP socket in browser, we cannot get resource with browser only.
+- RTMP works well in mobile and desktop apps
 HLS can solve the above problems
-Not using 80/443 port is critical problem.
-As we cannot create TCP socket in browser, we cannot get resource with browser only.
-Edge servers -> expensive

 ---

 # What is HTTP Live Streaming?